astikanand/astikanand.github.io/techblogs/algorithms/8_divide_conquer_approach.md

     - A searching algorithm.
     - In each step, the algorithm compares the input element x with the value of the middle element in array.
     - If the values match, return the index of middle.
-    - Otherwise, if x is less than the middle element, then the algorithm recurs for left side of middle element, else recurs for right side of middle element.
+    - Otherwise, if x is less than the middle element, then the algorithm recurs for left side of middle element, else recurse for right side of middle element.
 - **Quicksort:**
     - A sorting algorithm.
     - The algorithm picks a pivot element, rearranges the array elements in such a way that all elements smaller than the picked pivot element move to left side of pivot, and all greater elements move to right side.